ZarimpaAnna/pet-care-application/README.md

 The application allows pet owners to manage their pets and keep important health information organized in one place, including vaccinations and medical records.

-Users can manage only their own pets and related records, while administrators have access to all application data.
+Users can manage only their own pets and related records, while administrators can access pets, vaccinations and medical records across all users and can view registered users and owners.

 The project consists of a Spring Boot REST API backend, a React frontend, and a PostgreSQL database.

 ## Features

 ### User Features
+- User registration with automatic Owner profile creation
-- User registration and login
+- User login and logout
 - View and manage personal pets
 - Add, edit, view and delete pets
 - Add, edit, view and delete vaccinations